Definition of Insulin

 Insulin was the first hormone to be synthesized completely in the laboratory, a feat accomplished in 1966 by the American worker Michael Katsoyannis and scientists in China.
 The first recombinant human insulin was approved by the FDA in 1982.

-Types of Insulin: Currently, insulin is available from bovine (beef), porcine (pork), and recombinant (human) sources.
+Types of Insulin: Currently, insulin is derived from recombinant (human) sources.
 Regular (rapid onset, short-acting) and NPH (slower onset, longer duration) human insulin are the most commonly-used preparations.
 An ultrarapid-acting insulin analog, insulin lispro injection (Humalog(r)) is a chemically-modified, natural insulin.
 It was approved by the FDA in June, 1996.

 Insulin is administered by injection via the subcutaneous (under the skin) route.
 Regular insulin acts within 30 minutes, and its effects last 6 to 8 hours.
 The maximal effect occurs 1 to 3 hours following the injection.